 Requirements for financial liabilities were added in October 2010 and they largely carried forward existing requirements in IAS 39, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss would generally be recorded in other comprehensive income.
 Requirements for hedge accounting were added in November 2013.
+In July 2014, the IASB published the final version of IFRS 9 bringing together the classification and measurement, impairment and hedge accounting phases of the IAS project to replace IAS 39.
+This version adds a new expected loss impairment model and limited amendments to classification and measurement of assets.
 This policy is mandatory effective for annual periods beginning on and after January 1, 2018.
-The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.